Brannan station: History

 The station opened on January 10, 1998, as part of the Muni Metro Extension project.
 It was initially served by a temporary E Embarcadero line between Embarcadero station and 4th and King/Caltrain station.
 N Judah service replaced the shuttle service on August 22, 1998.
 T Third Street service began on April 7, 2007; N Judah service was initially cut back to Embarcadero station, with J Church service added at peak hours.
 On June 30, 2007, the J and N were restored to their previous configuration.
-E Embarcadero heritage streetcar service was added on August 1, 2015.
+E Embarcadero heritage streetcar service was added on August 1, 2015, but ended in 2020 due to the COVID-19 pandemic.

 T Third Street service was rerouted off The Embarcadero and into the Central Subway on January 7, 2023.

-The station is served by the and bus routes, which provide service along the T Third Street line during the early morning and late night hours respectively when trains do not operate.
+The station is served by the and bus routes, which provide service along the N Judah line during the early morning and late night hours respectively when trains do not operate.